EdwardSeley/BrainApp/README.md

 # The Brain App
 This application serves as an interactive study guide through which one can come to learn more about the brain.
 There are four different areas of study that I plan to include in this app and they are: history of neuroscience, philosophy of the mind, neurobiology, and computational neuroscience.
-So far only the history of neuroscience has been completed.

 # Title Page
 ![alt tag](https://github.com/EdwardSeley/BrainApp/blob/master/Screenshots/BrainAppTitlePage.PNG)